 Myth: A flu vaccination can cause adverse reactions that could be serious.

 Fact: This is very rare.
 The most common reaction is swelling and redness that is localised to the injection site.
-Other symptoms, albeit mild ones, could include muscle soreness, a slight fever or a headache, and these generally only occur in 1–10% of individuals who receive the vaccination.
+Other symptoms, albeit mild ones, could include muscle soreness, slight fever or a headache, and these generally only occur in 1–10% of individuals who receive the vaccination.
 However, patients who have had a severe allergic reaction to eggs should consult their GP before receiving a flu vaccination

-Fact: Anyone could get the flu, even if they’re quite healthy and fit.
+Fact: Anyone could get the flu, even if they’re fit and healthy.
 This could cost some people several days of missed work and income, but for high-risk individuals, it could result in a hospital visit and even death.

 Myth: You should not get a flu vaccination when you’re sick.

 Fact: Any minor illness that doesn’t involve a high fever doesn’t pose a risk that would prevent vaccination.
 This especially applies to groups of people who might suffer serious complications if they actually contracted the flu.
 You should speak with your healthcare professional prior to receiving the flu shot.

 Myth: You are protected against avian flu just because you have received your annual flu vaccination.